Imagine saving up to an estimated 70,000 tonnes of CO2 emissions per year* by changing the way we light up our streets.

 The LED technology has several benefits for residents and local councils as they provide enhanced illumination, longer life, lower maintenance costs, and improved energy efficiency, while heavily reducing CO2 emissions which means they are more cost-effective for councils to run.
 They have:

-The trial will last twelve months, and once complete in the second half of 2020, we would like this offering to continue throughout our network to our customers.
+The trial lasted twelve months and was completed in November 2020.
+We would like this offering to continue throughout our network to our customers.

 We are looking ahead for the next opportunity on these smart streetlights and are currently evaluating smart technology suppliers.
 Stayed tuned for more exciting information.